 In war, no one comes out clean.
 A particularly heinous chapter in our history began in December of 1937, with the Japanese invasion of China’s capital city, Nanking.
-After just 6 weeks, the Imperial Army managed to massacre 200,000 soldiers and civilians.
-In order to kill tens of thousands of POWs at a time, they bound the soldiers in groups of 10, stabbed them with bayonets, and a kicked the men into the Yangtze River.
-Newspapers showcased photos of Japanese officers posing alongside the severed heads of their victims.
-Sadly, this torture did not stay with the soldiers.
-Japan’s “Loot All, Kill All, Burn All” policy resulted in young boys being doused with kerosene and lit on fire.
-Men were tied up and used as live body bags for sword practice.
-Moreover, it is calculated that in just one month’s time, at least 20,000 women were raped, many murdered after they had served their purpose.
-Rape was revered as a necessity to release the tensions of war.
-Leaving the “Comfort Women” tied to tables and chairs for easy access later, well, that was just a convenience.
-There is no doubt that these heinous acts are absolutely inexcusable.
+After just 6 weeks, the Imperial Army massacred over 200,000 soldiers and civilians.
+To kill the POWs quickly, they bound the soldiers in groups of 10, stabbed them with bayonets, and a kicked the men into the Yangtze River.
+Japan’s “Loot All, Kill All, Burn All” policy resulted with children being doused with kerosene and lit on fire.
+Moreover, it is calculated that in just one month’s time, at least 20,000 women were raped, often murdered.
+Since rape was revered as a necessity to release the tensions of war, a soldier could often find one of these “Comfort Women” tied to a table or chair for easy access.
+After Nanking, the Japanese only heightened their brutality to include cannibalism, slavery, and human experiments using of chemical and biological weapons.

-As horrific as these events were, we must eventually forgive in order to move forward.
-However, there must be some sense of justice before we can exonerate our wrong doers.
-To my knowledge, the Country of Japan has never formally paid a penny in reparations.
-In the end, the entire Japanese royal family was exonerated and allowed to continue their reign in Japan; with only 25 Japanese soldiers were ever put on trial for their crimes.
-To put that in perspective, over 200 German soldiers and accomplices faced military tribunals.
-Despite this complete lack of justice, maybe Shinzo Abe is right to point out that it is unfair to punish the children for the sins of the father.
+As inexcusable as these events are, maybe Shinzo Abe is right to say we can’t punish the children for the sins of the father.
 After all, should anyone in this room be held accountable for our forefathers possessing slaves?
-70 years have now gone by, is it not time the world offers its forgiveness?
+70 years have now gone by, is it not time the world offers forgiveness?
 With that thought in mind, how many years must pass until we can publicly forgive and trust the sons of Afghanistan?

-Understandably a touchy subject for Japan, but what excuse does the US have for leaving Nanking out of our textbooks?
-Perhaps this neglect is stemmed in part from the guilt associated with the bombing of Hiroshima and Nagasaki.
+Understandably a touchy subject for Japan, what excuse does the US have for leaving Nanking out of our textbooks?
+Perhaps this neglect is stemmed in part from guilt associated with the bombing of Hiroshima and Nagasaki.
 Similar to the use of Nuclear Weapons, the Rape of Nanking has a lot to teach humanity, in spite of its complicated and taboo subject matter.
 We cannot let the level of difficulty in any lesson negate the necessity to learn from it.
 Furthermore, our silence only perpetuates the victimization and prohibits any possibility of retribution.
 If you don’t know, it never happened.
 Yet somehow, that same secrecy allows it to happen again.
-Benjamin Franklin once said, “Justice will not be served until those who are unaffected are as outraged as those who are.”
-That can only happen if we open the dialogue on this difficult subject.

 I would like to leave you with the concept of a semicolon.
-You see, an author uses a semicolon when he/she could have ended the sentence, but chooses not to.
-Rather than stop here, let us continue this difficult discussion so that we may learn and grow from its dark depths.
-So the victims of Nanking would not have sacrificed their lives for nothing.
+You see, an author uses a semicolon when he/she could have ended the sentence but chooses not to.
+Rather than stop here, let us continue this difficult discussion so that we may learn and grow from the 14 million lives lost in the Forgotten Holocaust.

 Other Bloggers Talking about Nanking: